mascaradee/mascaradee.github.io/_drafts/2020-10-14-english-youtube-expression.md

 ### 영작 2

 - hey, hold your horses before you buy that bed. you need to buy E0 grade for your health.
-- I'm so tired so I can't decied  what bed is best for us. let's play it by ear.
+- I'm so tired so I can't decide  what bed is best for us. let's play it by ear.
 - I need to the bed out of the blue.